cthos/d8-perf-casper/README.md

 ## TODO

+* Scenario A1 does not present you a link because it's not rendering a page to capture.
+It'll be the most recent run in `/xhprof-kit/xhprof/xhprof_html/index.php`
 * Scenario A2 does not presently log immediately after module install, due to the form's redirection back to /admin/modules instead of passing through index-perf.php.